-The University is committed to the timely review and resolution of complaints or concerns about violations of research regulations, policies, procedures, or standards
+The University is committed to the timely review and resolution of complaints or concerns about violations of research regulations, policies, procedures, or standards.

 Included in For-Cause Investigations

-The Research Compliance Office is responsible for conducting for-cause investigations related to research compliance concerns.
+The Research Compliance Office is responsible for conducting or overseeing for-cause investigations related to research compliance concerns.
 For-cause investigations include research compliance concerns escalated by a University regulatory committee, complaints related to the conduct of regulatory committees themselves, other matters identified through monitoring or trend data, or other issues assigned for review by the Vice President for Research.

 Excluded from For-Cause Investigations

 The Research Compliance Office will investigate a research compliance concern only one time except in instances involving receipt of material new information.
-The Research Compliance Office does not review concerns that occurred seven or more years prior to the submission of the complaint, except under the direction of the Office of the Vice President for Research who determines that the alleged conduct was not reasonably discoverable earlier.
+The Research Compliance Office does not review concerns that occurred seven or more years prior to the submission of the complaint, except under the direction of the Vice President for Research who determines that the alleged conduct was not reasonably discoverable earlier.

 Reporting a Concern